polarityio/misp-ioc-submission/README.md

 > ***NOTE***: When you delete an Attribute you are doing a soft delete of the Attribute from the entire system, but will not delete Events containing those attributes.

+### blocklist
+List of domains and IPs that you never want to send to misp.

+### domainBlockListRegex
+Domains that match the given regex will not be looked up.

+### ipBlocklistRegex
+IPs that match the given regex will not be looked up.

 ## Installation Instructions

 Installation instructions for integrations are provided on the [PolarityIO GitHub Page](https://polarityio.github.io/).